A woman smiling while speaking into a microphone, surrounded by a group of people, with one person recording her on a smartphone.

 His 25 peer-reviewed articles have all appeared in highly selective journals and his writing has been selected an outstanding three times for the Philosopher’s Annual, which picks the top 10 philosophy articles published each year.
 In 2022, he won the Global Priorities Research Prize from the Global Priorities Institute at the University of Oxford.

-Since 2023, Russell has served as the department’s director of undergraduate education.
+Since 2023, Russell has served as the department’s director of graduate studies.
 He has advised a number of prominent PhD students and is currently on six dissertation committees.
 His teaching evaluations are consistently excellent, notes his nomination.

 Alan Watts, Professor of Biological Sciences, Physiology and Biophysics